-- Information Session (Sauder): Wednesday, March 6th, 12:15-1:30pm at Sauder in HA254.
+- Information Session (at Sauder): Wednesday, March 4th, 12:15-1:15pm at Sauder (Room to be announced).
 Speakers will include current and former students and faculty.
 A pizza lunch will be served.

-- Demo Day: Tuesday, March 26th, 6:15-8:00 pm, at Sauder in David Lam DL009 – open to all who are interested in the NVD program.
+- Demo Day (at Sauder): Tuesday, March 24th, 6:15-8:00 pm, at Sauder in David Lam Learning Labs DL009 – open to all who are interested in the NVD program.
 This year’s students will be demonstrating their projects in a trade fair format.
 Feel free to drop by at any time during this session.

 About New Venture Design

 This course is an interdisciplinary project course open to students from ALL faculties (ie, not limited to APSC and Sauder) that has the primary goal of providing students with knowledge and practical experience related to the formation of an entrepreneurial enterprise based on the development of a new product or process.
 Working in teams of 6 students (3 Engineering/Science/etc students/3 Commerce/Arts/Law/etc students), the end-target in the course is to produce a viable product prototype and the necessary business plan to ensure its success in the marketplace.

 The course is 6 credits and will encompass the entire school year.
 Students from the Sauder School of Business who take this course can obtain equivalent course credit for Commerce 468 (3) and 497 (3).
 Students from Applied Science may be able to obtain credit for an applicable capstone project course within their Department (e.g., MECH457, EECE496, …).
 Please consult your department for precise conditions and rules.
 Generally, MECH students may opt to take a 9-credit version of the course (APSC 496D) that satisfies requirements for both NVD and MECH 45X, while ECE students may take the 10-credit APSC 496E that satisfies requirements for both NVD and the ECE capstone course.

 How will this course be taught?